Reporting & Analytics

 Generate a sales report through your point of sale (POS) system to find out your gross sales over the set period of time in question.

-Once you have those figures, you’re ready to plug them into the labor cost percentage formula.
+Once you have those figures, you’re ready to plug them into the labor cost percentage formula below or you can use our free labor cost restaurant calculator.

 Labor Cost Percentage Formula